ivan-hc/AppMan/README.md

  Commands:

-  `appman-install` - Install an application, the whole list is available [here](https://github.com/ivan-hc/AppMan/tree/main/applications).
+  `appinstall [PROGRAM]` - Install an application, the whole list is available [here](https://github.com/ivan-hc/AppMan/tree/main/applications).

-  `appman-remove` - Removes an application, its launcher and icon.
+  `appremove [PROGRAM]` - Removes an application, its launcher and icon.

 # Why not AppImaged?